Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: Possibility theory

 for a subset $A \subseteq \Theta$.
-Unlike a regular probability measure, this outer measure is not additive with respect to disjoint sets.
-In fact, the outer measure can be seen as an upper bound on probability measures.
-Thus, the possibility $\Bar{\mathbb{P}}_{\bo{\theta}}(A)$ is the maximum subjective probability one would be willing to assign to the set $A$.
-The possibility function $f_{\bo{\theta}}(\theta) = 1$ is the most uninformative possibility function in the sense that it assigns full credibility to any (non-empty) set.
+Unlike a regular probability measure, $\Bar{\mathbb{P}}_{\bo{\theta}}$ is not additive with respect to disjoint sets.
+In fact, outer measures can be seen as upper bounds on probability measures.
+Thus, the possibility $\Bar{\mathbb{P}}_{\bo{\theta}}(A)$ can be interpreted as the maximum subjective probability one would be willing to assign to the set $A$.
+The possibility function equal to $1$ everywhere on $\Theta$, denoted by $\bo{1}_{\Theta}$, is the most uninformative possibility function in the sense that it assigns full credibility to any (non-empty) set.